Heart and Stroke Lottery Review

 The next edition of the Heart and Stroke classic lottery is scheduled to take place in 2020.
 Here’s everything you need to know about it.

 Heart and Stroke Lottery: Introduction

 The Heart and Stroke Lottery is an annual event that the Heart and Stroke Foundation uses to produce some much-needed cash for research in the fields of heart disease, stroke, and their treatments.

 Each year, over five million dollars are paid out in the form of cash and other prizes.

-Tickets become available for sale in September of the previous year, and Canadians have a chance to purchase mid-February during the year when the lottery drawing takes place.
+Tickets become available for sale in September of the previous year, and Canadians have a chance to purchase in the middle of February during the year when the lottery drawing takes place.

 Apart from the classic lottery, the Heart and Stroke Foundation provides two additional opportunities for winning prizes – the 50/50 Lottery and March Money.
 These are characterized by other prizes that aren’t as big as the ones for the classic Heart and Stroke Lottery.
 As a result, the tickets for these two opportunities also happen to be less expensive.

 Is Heart and Stroke Lottery a Scam, and Can You Play It Online?

 Ontario’s Heart and Stroke Foundation lottery is not a scam.
 It’s been around for some time, and it has proven its legitimacy.
 The foundation has accounted for the funds it generated this way and the types of research that were financed through the lottery proceeds.